Published on Apr 29, 2014

 Students from Future Stars Dance Academy perform on the streets of SoHo Hong Kong to raise epilepsy awareness.

 Purple (lavender) is the international color representing epilepsy awareness and we want everyone across the world to know.
-Inspired by Purple Day® – March 26, the international day for epilepsy awareness, we created Purple Day Every Day to help make purple an important color every day of the year.
+Inspired by Purple Day® – March 26, the international day for epilepsy awareness, we created Purple Day Every Day to help make purple and epilepsy awareness important every day of the year.

 Launched by The Anita Kaufmann Foundation, Purple Day Every Day connects people just like you with epilepsy awareness initiatives and events year-round.
 Check out our Events page to find the events nearest you and sign up to become a Purple Day Ambassador in your community.